 1. The Right People Are Not Notified When Blocks Become Available

 In many practices, surgeons will be allocated a predictable block of time each week or month.

-For example, they may have the OR at the local hospital for 6 hours every Tuesday and Thursday.
-As often happens in a busy practice — particularly those that rely on labor-intensive manual processes such as handwriting appointments in a paper calendar, or updating a computer calendar that is not accessible centrally — a surgeon may know that s/he he will be on vacation on a particular date, but poor communication and visibility means that this information will fail to filter down to other surgeons or surgical schedulers who could ensure that this released block time is reclaimed and utilized.
+For example, they may have the OR at the local hospital for six hours every Tuesday and Thursday.
+As often happens in a busy practice — particularly those that rely on labor-intensive manual processes such as handwriting appointments in a paper calendar — a surgeon may know that they will be on vacation on a particular date.
+However poor communication and visibility means that this information will fail to filter down to other surgeons or surgical schedulers who could ensure that this released block time is reclaimed and utilized.

 One of the most common complaints made by younger surgeons is that they are unable to get sufficient OR time to build their practice.
 Taking the management of surgical block time utilization to the wider practice (rather than to individual MDs) would enable them to tackle this issue.

 Much like a company’s shared digital calendar, a surgical management platform can provide everyone within the practice with a complete view of all the time blocks and to whom they are assigned.

 This transparent view of surgery block time across an entire practice makes the process of coordinating surgeons’ schedules and redistributing blocks of time where needed far more reliable and efficient.

 Such a platform would also make it easier for practices to transition to a “practice-owned” view of blocks and implement any relevant policies, such as one favoring block time allocations for younger surgeons.